chaunceygardiner/weewx-loopdata/README.md

 Jun 27 23:15:53 charlemagne weewx[10156] INFO user.loopdata: skipping packet (2020-06-27 23:15:50 PDT (1593324950)) with age: 3.348237
 ```

-## Why require Python 3?
+## Why require Python 3.7 or later?

 LoopData is a new extension.
 The author believes software written after Python 2 end of life
 should not target Python 2.
+The code includes type annotation which do not work with Python 2,
+nor earlier versions of Python 3.

 ## Licensing